Ebola disease: Border measures for travellers entering Canada

 Exemptions to border measures

-Some travellers may be exempt from these measures, including the requirement to quarantine for 21 days.
+Some travellers may be exempt from these measures, including having to quarantine for 21 days.

-They will still be required to monitor for symptoms and follow all the instructions provided by a quarantine officer if they develop symptoms of Ebola disease.
-A handout will be provided with information on monitoring their health and what to do if they develop symptoms.
+You will still have to monitor for symptoms and follow all the instructions from a quarantine officer if you develop symptoms of Ebola disease.
+The officer will give you a handout with information on monitoring your health and what to do if you develop symptoms.

 Exempted travellers include a: